 It's all Old Major's fault.
 (Well, you could also go with Mr. Jones.)
 But the rebellion started with Old Major.
 See, he had a dream—and he wants to tell everyone about it.
 (It's a good thing that all the animals respect Old Major, since usually conversations that start out "Let me tell you about this dream I have last night" send us running in the opposite direction.)

-But Old Major's message is that animals do not have to live the short, miserable lives that they do.
-He thinks that their misfortunes can all be traced back to Man, who “is the only creature that consumes without producing" (1.9).
+But Old Major's "strange dream" (1.2) doesn't involve anyone dressed in a fur cape driving a snowmobile (what, just us?).
+His dream is more like a message: animals don't actually have to live short, miserable lives.
+It's all Man's fault—Man, who's "the only creature that consumes without producing" (1.9).
 In other words, Man takes advantage of the animals by forcing them to work themselves to death, while he (Man) does nothing but boss them around.
-Yet when the animals produce goods – whether it be milk, eggs, or fertilizer – it is Man that reaps the benefits.
+Yet when the animals produce goods—milk, eggs, fertilizers, or iPhones—Man reaps the benefits.

-In Animal Farm, the animals represent the proletariat, the working class, those who are supposed to usher in the next stage of history.
-The humans represent the capitalists, those who take advantage of the working class and keep the benefits of their labor for themselves.
-According to Marx, it’s only through revolution that this situation can end.
-As Marx says at the end of his book, “Let the ruling classes tremble at a Communistic revolution.
-The proletarians have nothing to lose but their chains.
-They have a world to win.
-Workers of the world, Unite!”
+You can probably see the parallels: in Animal Farm, the animals are the proletariat, the working class who are supposed to usher in the next stage of history.
+The humans represent the capitalists, who take advantage of the working class and keep the benefits of their labor for themselves.
+But as soon as they get the chance, the pigs start sucking up all those benefits for themselves.